 Christmas Sweet Mince Pies

-These cute little treats taste best if the mincemeat is made ahead of time and has time to sit and let the flavors combine.
+Traditional mince pies taste best if the sweet mincemeat is made ahead of time and has time to sit and let the flavors of the orange zest, lemon zest, fruits, brandy and spices combine.
 Overnight is fine, but up to a week is better.
 If you don’t have time for this, no problem they are still really good.

 Before I started writing my own recipes, I used to make recipes from the British chefs Delia Smith or Jamie Oliver.
 I am so glad I now have my own recipe that I am so happy with and all the readers who have made them are too.

-If you are serving these pies to children, you can substitute the brandy with apple cider/juice or orange juice.
+They are for the whole family, but if you choose not to serve brandy to children, you can substitute the brandy with apple cider/juice or orange juice.

 Christmas Sweet Mince Pies